The Whittlecreek and Eaton St Torpid Heritage Railway

-Eaton St Torpid station will also have trains running to St Torpid's Bay in addition to Whittlecreek, although through-running is unlikely to be possible because of weight restrictions on the reversing loop at the bay.
+Although not part of the original standard gauge railway, newly-constructed track will allow trains to run from Eaton St Torpid to St Torpid's Bay, although through-running to and from Whittlecreek is unlikely to be possible because of weight restrictions on the reversing loop at the bay (see illustration below).

 Those who know the twelve inches to the foot management of Whittlecreek and Eaton St Torpid Heritage Railway (though some might say he's more fourteen inches to the foot… ) will know that there is an indefinite hiatus before tracklaying work can commence.